intellipharm-pty-ltd/angular-cakephp/README.md

         // get a virtual field
         console.log($scope.User.name); // This would return 'Sean Bean'

         // saves the changes to the database.
-If no id exists then it calls model.add, but if it does exist it calls model.edit
+If no id exists then it calls model.add, but if id does exist it calls model.edit
         $scope.User.save().then(function() {});

         // deletes the item.
 Alias of model.delete()